 Thoroughly cleaning and disinfecting the porta potty is essential.
 Some advantages of proper cleaning include:

 - Preventing bacteria from growing

 - Keeping the surrounding area safe and hygienic

 It’s important to know how thoroughly you should clean.
 A simple wiping down of the surrounding areas as well as the toilet seat is the bare minimum.
 To get an even cleaner finish, you can scrub the floor and the walls around the potty.
 Make sure to use proper cleaning solutions to ensure a sufficient clean as well.

 Further, you should never keep porta-potties closed when you are not using them.
 Although it might seem like a good idea to block off a porta-potty, closing the door prevents the toilet from ‘airing out’ between uses, which can help prevent odor build-up.
 Therefore, after using a porta-potty, leave the door open for about 30 minutes.

 If something fell in the porta-potty toilet, read this disinfecting guide.

 3. Spruce Everything Up

-After emptying, cleaning, and disinfecting the porta potty, it is ready for use.
-Be sure to add new water as well as a refresh the additive to keep the smell fresh for a little longer.
-Plus, if you have enough time, you could add extra elements like air freshener or hand sanitizer to enhance the overall experience.
+After emptying, cleaning, and disinfecting the porta-potty, it is ready for use.
+Be sure to add new water as well as refresh the additive to keep the smell fresh for a little longer.
+Plus, if you have enough time, you could add extra elements like air fresheners or hand sanitizers to enhance the overall experience.

 Should I Hire a Professional Instead?